princessriv/Shodan/README.md

 # Shodan Reconnaissance (SODAN) — Educational Repo

 **Purpose.** Short, ethical demo of using Shodan for reconnaissance and asset discovery.
-This repository is a learning / portfolio piece for a Master's application in Cybersecurity.
+This repository is for a learning purpose.

 **Important — Legal & Ethical**
 - Only run these scripts against hosts you own or are explicitly authorized to test.